Ghepes/zero-media-wordpress/README.md

 = What else can plugins change apart from images? =

 The plugin changes all links to everything in the Libre media WP.!
-It can be PDF, Video or GIF and even .ZIP File, you can combine it with other plugins to be able to accept other types of File and the Zero Image WP Plugin will change everything in the Media Library to external links.
+It can be PDF, Video or GIF and even .ZIP File MP3 or MP4, you can combine it with other plugins to be able to accept other types of File and the Zero Image WP Plugin will change everything in the Media Library to external links.

 = Can this plugin be used with WordPress Multisite? =